-I, first, heard about the issuing of the identity cards for the hearing impaired by the department of social service through my friend kaumadi’s mother.
+I, first, heard about the issuing of the identity cards for the deaf by the department of social service through my friend kaumadi’s mother.
 My friend researched about it, and let me know about this service.
 After contemplating it, I decided to get one for several reasons.

-Second, the language barrier.
-I am monolingual.
+The language barrier, I am monolingual.
 I only speak English.
 I can show the card as proof that I am hearing impaired/ Deaf.

 They have continued to drag the issue without correcting the mistake.
 It has lasted for so long, so I decided I have to let people know how they are doing it and how I am treated.